truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 ![SCALEDebianVMDisks](/images/SCALE/ScaleDebianVMDisks.png "Debian VM Add: Disks")

-**Network Interface:**
+**Network Interface values entered:**
 * Attach NIC: Select the physical interface to associate with the VM.
 * Click the Next button.

 ![SCALEDebianVMNetwork](/images/SCALE/ScaleDebianVMNetwork.png "Debian VM Add: Network")

-**Installation Media:**
+**Installation Media values entered:**
-* In this case the installion iso has already been uploaded to /mnt/tank2/isostorage/.
+* In this case the installation iso was uploaded to /mnt/tank2/isostorage/.
 Click on the installation ISO, debian-11.0.0-amd64-netinst.iso.
-* Note: If the iso hadn't been uploaded, the user would have to select the "Upload an installer image file" box, slect a dataset to upload the iso to, click the Choose file button, and click the Upload button.
+* Note: If the iso hadn't been uploaded previously, the user would select the "Upload an installer image file" box, select a dataset to upload the iso to, click the Choose file button, and click the Upload button.
+Wait for the upload to complete.
 * Click the Next button.

 ![SCALEDebianVMInstallationMedia](/images/SCALE/ScaleDebianVMInstallMedia.png "Debian VM Add: Installation Media")

-**GPU:**
+**GPU values entered:**
 * Click the Next button

 ![SCALEDebianVMGpu](/images/SCALE/ScaleDebianVMGPU.png "Debian VM Add: GPU")